 Many people are familiar with Traditional IRAs.
 Anyone can set one up and contribute up to $7,000 a year ($8,000 for those over age 50) to a Traditional IRA account.

 A rollover IRA, by contrast, is funded from existing 401(k), 403(b), TSP, or other similar retirement accounts.
-Investors can choose either partial or full rollovers, moving part or all of their existing retirement account savings into a rollover IRA.
+Individual can choose either partial or full rollovers, moving part or all of their existing retirement account savings into a rollover IRA.

-Many investors will do that after they’ve changed jobs or retired, because employer-sponsored retirement plans often don’t perform well after employees have left.
+Many will do that after they’ve changed jobs or retired, because employer-sponsored retirement plans often don’t perform well after employees have left.
 Because of the cost of sponsoring and managing retirement plans, many employer-sponsored retirement plans automatically place the funds of departed or retired employees into low-yield money market or cash funds.

 If you’ve recently switched employers or retired and your money is still in your employer’s plan, you could be missing out on better options.
-That’s why many investors decide to use their retirement savings from previous employers to fund a rollover IRA.
+That’s why many decide to use their retirement savings from previous employers to fund a rollover IRA.

 By rolling over a 401(k) to an IRA, you can maintain the productive use of the retirement assets you’ve been building up for years while still allowing yourself to maximize your potential future gains.